Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Threats to Validity and Limitations

 \section{Threats to Validity and Limitations}

-The conclusions of this paper are strong within the experimental setting studied, but they should not be read as universal statements about every possible TLS implementation, network environment, or post-quantum deployment model.
-Several limitations therefore deserve explicit discussion.
+The conclusions of this paper are bounded by the experimental setting studied here.
+Their scope is a controlled local TLS laboratory, a specific implementation stack, and a defined set of post-quantum certificate-hierarchy scenarios.
+Several limitations therefore constrain the interpretation of the results.